 - Useful in multi-drug resistant infections.

-- Can be combined with other antibiotics for synergistic effects.
+- It can be combined with other antibiotics for a synergistic effect.

-- Suitable for use in hospital-acquired infections where other antibiotics fail.
+- Suitable for use in hospital-acquired infections where other antibiotics do not work.

-Like all medications, Amikacin Sulphate Injection may cause side effects.
-Most are mild and temporary, but some can be serious.
+Like all other medicines, amikacin sulfate injection can cause side effects.
+Most of these are mild and temporary, but some can be serious.

 - Headache